w3c/wai-wcag-supplemental/content/supplemental-guidance.md

   "
 ---

-## Cognitive Accessibility &mdash; Design Patterns for People with Cognitive and Learning Disabilities
+## Cognitive Accessibility Design Patterns

 These Design Patterns provide practical guidance on how to better meet the accessibility needs of people with cognitive and learning disabilities.